McAllen Spinal Cord Injury Lawyer

 • Sexual dysfunction

-• Severe pain while standing, sitting, or laying in certain positions
+• Severe pain while standing, sitting, or lying in certain positions

 • Respiratory problems